Wroclaw - guide Poland

 Weather

-Wrocław has a mild continental climate with oceanic influences.
-This means that you can experience four distinct seasons here with relatively mild winters and warm summers.
+Wrocław has a temperate continental climate with oceanic influences.
+This means that you can experience four distinct seasons here, with relatively mild winters and warm summers.

-In winter, you can enjoy Christmas markets and festivities, visits to museums, the opera, and the like.
+In winter, average temperatures are around 0 °C, it often freezes, especially at night.
+It does not snow very often, winters are rather drier.
+In winter, you can enjoy Christmas markets and festivities, visits to museums, the opera, etc.

-Wrocław can be visited all year round, each season has its own charm and offers different ways to enjoy the city.
+Wrocław can be visited all year round, each season has its own charm and offers different options for enjoying the city.

 Famous personalities associated with Wroclaw